DavidWarrenKatz/Hypermatrix/README.md

 #### Usage Recommendations

-It is strongly recommended to use both the `--methy` and `--hic` flags together for a more comprehensive analysis.
+It is recommended to use both the `--methy` and `--hic` flags together when both types of data are available.
 When both modalities are provided, the software integrates the methylation and Hi-C data to generate A/B compartment calls and identify cell-type clusters based on the combined data.

-- **Using both `--methy` and `--hic`**: The integration of both data types (methylation and Hi-C) enables more accurate and biologically meaningful compartment calling and cell-type clustering.

 - **Using only the `--methy` flag**: If only the methylation data is available, the software will generate A/B compartment calls and cell-type clusters based solely on the single-cell CpG methylation data.

 - **Using only the `--hic` flag**: Similarly, if only Hi-C data is available, the software will generate A/B compartment calls and cell-type clusters based solely on the single-cell Hi-C data.

-This flexibility allows users to adapt the analysis based on the availability of data while maintaining the ability to produce valuable insights into the cell-type structure and compartmentalization.

-#### Output

-The output directory will contain:

-- `cell_type_clusters.txt`: Clustering results for each cell.
-- `ab_compartments.txt`: A/B compartment calls for each cell.

 ## Contact